simeonkr/HaGL/doc/Overview.md

 $$
 (x, y, z) = \frac{1}{\sqrt{a^2 t^2}} \left( \cos t, \sin t ,- a t \right)
 $$
-for some constant.
+for some constant $a$.
 It can be drawn as a `lineStrip` where each position specifies the next endpoint of a series of connected line segments:

 ```